 An engaging post also starts with a stellar introduction.
 Your introduction must include a hook that acknowledges the reader’s query and leads to useful information quickly.
 Your content should spark curiosity and should flow as a story.

 An engaging piece of great content also appeals to multiple senses.
-Include high-quality and relevant images and other kinds of media to illustrate your points and make sure to add corresponding alt text per image.
+Include high-quality and relevant images and other kinds of media to illustrate your points, and make sure to add corresponding alt text per image.

-Research Your Facts
+Research Your Facts With Google Analytics

-Optimize for SEO
+Optimize For SEO

-Basically, Google wants content creators to do everything in their power to create the best search results for the keywords they are targeting.
+Google wants content creators to do everything in their power to create the best search results for the keywords they are targeting.

 How to Improve Google Rankings

-While off-page factors like backlinks increase a website’s trust, on-page optimization helps a web page earn more relevant traffic.
+While off-page factors like backlinks increase a website’s trust, on-page factors help a web page earn more relevant traffic.